The Origin

 Our first care package to the stars came with a free mixtape.

-Because even in our most advanced engineering, we led with beauty.
-Without even trying.
-We can’t help ourselves.
+Because even in our most advanced moment of science and engineering, we led with beauty.
+We felt compelled enough to share our emotional voice and vulnerability.
+Without even flinching, without even trying.
+We can't help ourselves.

 The part of us that wants to figure out the scientific mysteries of the universe simultaneously wants to run, dance, paint, and be creatively expressive.